sbehnfeldt/usepopcorn/README.md

 Define a "maxRating" prop in the StarRating definition to allow user to specify the rating scale.
 Provide a default value for the prop.

+### Lesson 116: Creating the Stars
+Began building the StarRating component, replacing the placeholder asterisks with SVG star images and listening for click events on them to set the rating.